amacaluso/Quantum-Algorithm-for-Ensemble-Learning/README.md

 # Quantum-Algorithm-for-Ensemble-Learning

 This repository contains the code to reproduce the results in the paper *Quantum Algorithm for Ensemble Learning*.
 The code for the implementation of the quantum circuits uses the [IBM Qiskit](https://qiskit.org/) environment.
-The three notebook cover all the technical details omitted in the paper.
+The three notebooks cover all the technical details omitted in the paper.

 ## Description